Well...May has been an interesting month. The Induction pieces are still evolving...and they are keeping me

 five feet wide or more.
 I'm using numbers and letters on some, and no stencils on others.
 I'm really liking

-collaborated with fifteen artists, and the results are really great.
-He's a bold artist who always strives to learn
+with fifteen artists, and the results are really great.
+He's a bold artist who always strives to learn and push his

 I also have a piece in a group show at ARC Gallery in San Francisco this month.
 The juror Kim Larson, from